Johnson ’23 creates first model of prehistoric creature

 • Beginning classes have only 15-20 students, and upper-level courses are usually smaller.
 The close faculty-student relationship is especially important for hands-on work in studio art and graphic design.
 Students learn to express their own ideas and emotions through art, and at the same time learn about larger social and disciplinary contexts.

-• The art department is housed in six buildings on campus with separate facilities for painting, fibers, 2D design, weaving, ceramics, sculpture, photography, drawing and wheel-throwing.
+• The art department is housed in six buildings on campus with facilities for painting, 2D design, ceramics, sculpture, photography, drawing and wheel-throwing.
 The ceramics studio has a wood fired kiln and a rolling gas car kiln, high-quality kilns generally available only to graduate students.

 • Art and graphic design majors also take art history courses, and draw from their liberal arts education (valuable background for every academic field).
 As a result, they develop both deeper perspective and broader awareness, fueling their creativity and originality.